-The word “for” gives a reason we should please the Lord (2 Co 5:9).
+The word “for” gives a reason why we should please the Lord (2 Co 5:9).

 Note the word “must” here; there is no option for the Christian but to be evaluated by our Lord.
 The term “must” is an imperative.
 There is no choice other than the Christian appearing before the Judgment Seat of Christ.
 It is a “must” as much as we “must be born again” (Jn 3:7).
 It is binary from God’s viewpoint.

 Every Christian will one day make an appearance before the Lord.
 “Appear” connotes made manifest.
-At the Judgment Seat of Christ, the believer’s true character will be manifest or clear to the Lord and to the person.
+At the Judgment Seat of Christ, the believer’s true character will be manifest or evident to the Lord and to the person.
+The believer’s character and deeds will be inevitable and comprehensive set before the Lord.
 Everything will be laid bare.
-The believer’s character and deeds will be inevitable and comprehensive set before the Lord.

 before the judgment seat of Christ,

 The “judgment seat” here is the bema seat.
 The Greek uses this word as a place of judgment for victorious athletes; this is where they received their crowns.
 Romans 14:10 uses this term as a place of reward (Ro 14:10).
-This is the time when Christians will give their efficiency report to the Lord for everything they have done in their lives.
+This is when Christians will give their efficiency report to the Lord for everything they have done in their lives.

-The judgment systems of mankind do not ultimately matter, nor even does the court of public opinion of any concern.
+The judgment systems of mankind do not ultimately matter, nor does the court of public opinion of any concern.
 It is Christ’s judgment that conclusively matters.

 that each one

 No Christian will be exempt from an ultimate evaluation of Christ for how he or she lived in time.

 may receive the things done in the body,

 The word “receive” means to get what is due.
 Christ will recompense Christians for deeds done in their bodies; they will “receive” their rewards at the Judgment Seat.

 according to what he has done [works],